 3.3.5.
-Difference in model performance due to target variable

-For the choice of target variable, the single species Poaceae models performed best by all metrics (see Table 2c), except for RRMSE.
-This is because total pollen had significantly greater range resulting in inevitably greater error margins.
+Difference in model performance due to target variable total pollen had significantly greater range resulting in inevitably greater error margins.
 The RRMSE metric however corrects for this and allows for some comparison across different variables.
 Total pollen models had the lower RRMSE at 1.2 compared to Poaceae models at 1.5.
 Meanwhile Poaceae and total pollen models achieved joint best F1 scores at 0.72.